 - 1. Obtain Regular/Full admission status. - 2.
 Maintain a GPA of 3.00 or above. - 3.
 Complete all required deficiency courses for the degree. - 4.
-Complete all required courses for the degree. - 5.
+Complete a certain percentage of the credits required for the degree, i.e., at least 66% for Master's and Educational Specialist programs and 80% for Doctoral programs. - 5.
 Remove all I's, except thesis grades. - 6.
 Remove all grades of "D" and "F" in the student's current program of study.